Meet the artist

 Megan began exhibiting her work locally in 2021 and transitioned into a more consistent and intentional art practice in 2023.
 In November 2023, her linocut Habitat was awarded First Prize in the Biodiversity of the Sunshine Coast exhibition, hosted by ECOllaboration and Sunshine Coast Council.

-In 2025, Megan designed and delivered Reflections, a collaborative group exhibition featuring 24 Sunshine Coast artists at the Arts and Ecology Centre, Maroochy Bushland Botanic Gardens.
+In 2025, Megan designed and delivered Reflections, a collaborative group project and exhibition featuring 24 Sunshine Coast artists at the Arts and Ecology Centre, Maroochy Bushland Botanic Gardens.
 The exhibition was supported by Sunshine Coast Council and the Australian Government’s Regional Arts Fund.

 Alongside her studio and exhibiting practice, Megan facilitates intimate group linocut workshops, creating welcoming spaces for participants to slow down, connect, and engage with hands-on linocut printmaking.
 She also brings strong skills in project management, co-design and collaborative processes, community engagement, panel facilitation, and public speaking.